epabitra/Api-Documentations/Heart_Thrive_Docs/MEDICATION_API_QUICK_GUIDE.md

 ## 1️⃣2️⃣ Medication Intake Count Summary

-**What it does:** Get combined adherence statistics and upcoming doses in one call.
+**What it does:** Get combined adherence statistics, upcoming doses, and missed doses in one call.
 Optimized for dashboards.

 **URL:** `POST /api/medications/intake-count-summary`
 **Auth:** ✅ Required